cinemascience/cinema_debye_scherrer/README.md

   * ``Example (Test Expression)``: An example that shows how to initially only display columns that contain ``CHISQ`` or ``PF6``.
   * ``Example (Display All)``: Simple example that shows the entire dataset.

-## Hide column or change to logarithmic scale
+## Hide column or change to logarithmic scale in web browser

 Once you have loaded the viewer in a browser, then you can change which columns are displayed, the axes scales, and other visualization options in the viewer.
 To change which columns are displayed or change a column to a logarithmic scale at the top of the viewer select the "Axis Panel" option from the "Select Panel" drop-down menu.
 On the left-hand side of the parallel coordinates plot, all the columns in the file should be displayed with checkboxes to hide or convert the axes to a logarithmic scale.
 Select which columns to modify, then click the button labeled "Modify Columns" to see the changes.

-## Change opacity and smooth lines
+## Change opacity and smooth lines in web browser

 Under the "Select Panel" drop-down menu select the "Display Panel".
 This should bring up options to the left of the parallel coordinates plot to smooth the lines (a checkbox) or change the transparency of the paths (a slider).

-## Saving the state of the viewer
+## Saving the state of the viewer in web browser

 If you have used the viewer and select or deselected entries in the ``data.csv`` file, or hide and change the scale of axes, then you can save your changes.
 At the top of the viewer there is a section called "Download Settings" with a text field and button.